 Basic husbandry is defined as regular care of research animals.
 Husbandry tasks include but are not limited to: providing food and water, cleaning enclosures, health monitoring, maintenance of equipment and other daily care tasks.
-Husbandry does NOT include administering experimental procedures.
+Husbandry does NOT include administering experimental procedures, performing invasive surgery or introducing new stimuli to the environment.